 “And don’t get yourself down in the dice game.
 Don’t be in the corner and let some dude keep fading you out and all of a sudden you’re down $100,000, and he’s like, ‘Yo bet it back — rock, paper, scissors for $100,000.’”Jay Williams, via The Brilliant Idiots

-David Aldridge said during the sixth episode of The Last Dance that “for Michael Jordan, $10,000 is like you gambling $10.
+During the sixth episode of The Last Dance, David Aldridge said that “for Michael Jordan, $10,000 is like you gambling $10.
 He’s got it.
 He’s good for it.
 You don’t have to worry about it.”
 And I guess that is true.
 Our perception of what is a lot of money is different than Jordan’s.

-However, stories like these two are the reason why some consider Jordan’s gambling to be a problem.
+However, stories like these two are why some consider Jordan’s gambling to be a problem.
 For some, this sounds irrational no matter your bank account balance.
 Then again, for most of us, Jordan’s competitiveness is irrational.
 It may just be love for something he was able to do on a level incomprehensible to your average Joe.
 As Jordan said: “it’s not a gambling problem; it’s a competitive problem.”
-Sounds like something a gambling addict would say.
+It sounds like something a gambling addict would say.